 Rarely questioned and thus not explained is why most stocks go in sync up and down every minute, every day and every week.
 This can only happen because of the very tight integration of most stocks being in many funds.
 They are tangled together like a can of angleworms.
 When an individual stock is bought or sold, it impacts many funds.
 When a fund is bought or sold, it impacts many stocks.
-One can buy the stock or buy the fund but one is on the same ride.
+One can buy the stock or buy the fund but one is mostly on the same ride.
 We try to avoid stocks that follow market patterns.
+Performance would have been enhanced by buying the large cap tech and Internet stocks; we expect that to not be true over time.